MCERF: Advancing Multimodal LLM Evaluation of Engineering Documentation with Enhanced Retrieval: Results

 \subsection{Baseline Models Results}

 Baseline results are obtained from the DesignQA paper~\cite{doris2025designqa}.
 Naive baselines represent the lower threshold for any model, as they were generated by answering the questions in a random fashion (see \cite{doris2025designqa} for details).
-Doris et al. tested four different state-of-the-art models (at the time of publication): OpenAI's \texttt{gpt-4o}~\cite{openai2024gpt4o} (GPT-4o), OpenAI's \texttt{gpt-4-1106-vision-preview}~\cite{openai2024gpt4} (GPT-4), Google AI's \texttt{models/gemini-1.0-pro-vision}~\cite{google2024gemini} (Gemini-1.0), and Anthropic's \texttt{claude-3-opus-20240229}~\cite{anthropic2024claude3opus} (Claude-Opus) and, \texttt{llava-1.5-13b}~\cite{liu2023llava15} (LLaVA-1.5).
+Doris et al. tested four different state-of-the-art models (at the time of publication): OpenAI's \texttt{gpt-4o}~\cite{openai2024gpt4o} (GPT-4o), OpenAI's \texttt{gpt-4-1106-vision-preview}~\cite{openai2024gpt4} (GPT-4), Google AI's \texttt{models/gemini-1.0-pro-vision}~\cite{google2024gemini} (Gemini-1.0), and Anthropic's \texttt{claude-3-opus-20240229}~\cite{anthropic2024claude3opus} (Claude-Opus) and, \texttt{llava-1.5-13b}~\cite{liu2023llava15} (LLaVA-1.5); also in order to make comparison with the current framework, OpenAI's \texttt{GPT-5-mini}~\cite{openai2025gpt5}(GPT-5-mini) has been added as a RAG variant.
 Models were tested in two ways: \textit{All-Rules} models received the entire 140-page rulebook via their context windows, while \textit{RAG} models received the top-15 (or top-12 for Compliance questions) most relevant document chunks using a simple LlamaIndex RAG framework with OpenAI's \textit{text-embedding-3-large}.
-These results show that the simple LlamaIndex context retrieval often failed to provide the models with the necessary context for question answering, as \textit{All-Rules} models significantly outperform \textit{RAG} variants.
+These results show that the simple LlamaIndex context retrieval often failed to provide the models with the necessary context for question answering, as \textit{All-Rules} models significantly outperformed \textit{RAG} variants.
 This performance gap, particularly notable in the Retrieval questions (for example, \texttt{GPT-4o-AllRules}: 0.89 vs. \texttt{GPT-4o-RAG}: 0.19), highlights critical limitations in simple retrieval methods.
 These results provide a baseline for evaluating the accuracy of our proposed retrieval approach.